Colten Brewer: Chicago Cubs

 On December 31, 2023, Brewer signed a contract with the Chicago Cubs.
 He was assigned to the Triple–A Iowa Cubs, for whom he posted a 1.17 ERA in 6 games.
 On April 17, 2024, the Cubs added Brewer to their major league roster.
 In 16 games, he logged a 5.66 ERA with 22 strikeouts.
 He punched the dugout wall in frustration and suffered a left hand fracture after allowing three runs (one earned), two hits, two walks and a hit batter in a 2/3-inning relief outing in a 7-0 home loss to the Los Angeles Angels on July 6.
 He was placed on the 60–day injured list the following day.
 On November 4, Brewer was removed from the 40–man roster and sent outright to Iowa, but he rejected the assignment and elected free agency.

 New York Yankees (third stint)

 On December 17, 2024 the New York Yankees signed Brewer to a minor league contract.
 In 22 appearances for the Triple-A Scranton/Wilkes-Barre RailRiders, he posted a 1-1 record and 3.94 ERA with 32 strikeouts and five saves across 29 2/3 innings pitched.
 Brewer was released by the Yankees organization after triggering an opt-out clause on July 2, 2025.

+Leones de Yucatán

+On January 3, 2026, Brewer signed with the Leones de Yucatán of the Mexican League.
+In 31 appearances for Yucatán, he registered a 2–1 record with a 3.86 ERA, 22 strikeouts, 10 walks, and eight saves.

+Acereros de Monclova

+On July 17, 2026, Brewer was traded to the Acereros de Monclova of the Mexican League in exchange for P Carlos Romero.